Hi, I’m Paul Cheney.

 For most of my adult life, I’ve had a habit of writing poetry.
 Most of it is on this site.
 I want to write as much poetry as I can with the time I have left, because it’s one of the few things I’ve ever been good at.
 And I like doing the things I’m good at.

-I also like the idea of someone, somewhere reading it and finding it to be a comfort in the darkness.
+I also like the idea of someone, somewhere reading it and finding it comforting.

 Before I go any further, you’re probably wondering if I’ve got the goods.
 I don’t blame you.
-Poetry as an art is disproportionately shitty – even more so with internet poetry.
+Poetry as an art is disproportionately shitty – even more so with poetry published on the internet.

 - A poem about the sexuality and religious belief of Mary and Joseph for Christmas

 - A poem written to my son when he started dancing in the water near Pensacola, FL

 - A love sonnet about an ant bait station that doesn’t know it’s killing ants

 - A poem about the existential crisis I think we can all relate to when we look at a palmetto weevil